tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 without the "oblivious-keys" SvcParamKey.

 # Security and Privacy Considerations

+When discovering designated oblivious DNS servers using this mechanism, clients need to ensure that the designation is trusted in lieu of being able to directly check the contents of the target server's TLS certificate.
+See {{ddr}} for more discussion.

 As discussed in {{OHTTP}}, client requests using Oblivious HTTP can only be linked by recognizing the key configuration.
 In order to